MicrosoftDocs/Viva/Viva/goals/amazon-redShift-integration.md

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers, and only in English.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

-## Who can use this feature?

-All Users and Admins (Admins also have permissions to manage the integration from the admin dashboard)

-## About the Amazon Redshift Integration
+## About the Amazon RedShift Integration

 Viva Goals' Integration with Amazon Redshift allows you to link your OKRs in Viva Goals to datasets in Amazon Redshift to provide automatic, real-time updates on your objectives.

-For example, if you have an objective to increase user adoption by 60% then you can directly link this objective with the relevant data in Amazon Redshift.
-Whenever there’s a change in the dataset and the report is updated, this data is automatically synced with  Viva Goals every hour and the OKR status updated.
+For example, if you have an objective to increase user adoption by 60%, you can directly link this objective with relevant data in Amazon Redshift.
+Whenever there is a change in the dataset and the report is updated, this data is automatically synced with Viva Goals and the OKR status is updated.

-### Set up
+All users and admins can use this integration.
+Admins also have permissions to manage the integration from the admin dashboard.

+## How to set up the Amazon RedShift Integration

 1. Connect Amazon Redshift to your Viva Goals account.